Best RFID Blocking Wallet for Men UK 2026 | Metal Card Wallets Reviewed

 Summary

 For men who want minimal bulk, maximum protection, and a wallet that will not degrade after two years, a metal RFID blocking card wallet is the practical choice.
-Pair it with a leather passport holder for travel and you have a complete, protected card and document solution.
+Whether you go with the stainless steel card wallet at £29.99, the leather card holder with money clip at £22.99, or the passport holder at £39.99 for travel, RFID protection is now a practical necessity rather than a luxury.

 Browse our full range of men’s accessories at LuxuryTrex.